RenRuu/block-14-Loops-and-Arrays/README.md

+See workShop folder for "Block 14 Workshop: Loops and Arrays"

 Simple Code - Arrays allow you to group together similar variables, resulting in fewer lines of code, variables names, and possible syntax errors.